 Our business curriculum offers breadth and flexibility.
-Students take classes from across Carnegie Mellon to enhance their quantitative and analytical reasoning skills and gain the social, economic, and political context for understanding business decisions in a global environment.
+You’ll take classes from across Carnegie Mellon to build your quantitative and analytical skills and gain the social, economic, and political context to make data-informed business decisions in an ever-changing global environment.

 Course Spotlight: Introduction to Accounting

 This required course is taught by Erina Ytsma, Assistant Professor of Accounting.